fgrehm/devstep/docs/buildpacks/ruby.md

 # Ruby buildpack
 ----------------

+# TODO: Update as we removed the need for RVM

 This buildpack will leverage [RVM](https://rvm.io) to install [Ruby](https://www.ruby-lang.org/en) and uses [Bundler](http://bundler.io/) for dependency management.
 It will be used if a `Gemfile` is found.